Code of Conduct

 School of Medicine students are students of Texas Christian University (“TCU”), and are governed by all generally applicable rules, regulations, and policies of TCU, including those policies that set forth expectations regarding student conduct and academic integrity in the Code of Student Conduct.
 Because the School of Medicine is a cooperative effort and collaboration between TCU and the University of North Texas Health Science Center (“UNTHSC”), many UNTHSC rules, regulations, and policies may also apply to School of Medicine students.
 Violations to rules, regulations and policies will be addressed as codified and the appropriate governing body will determine whether the student is responsible for any sanctions and/or remedies.
 For more information, view Expectations Regarding Professionalism Statement of Foundational Principles.

-Guidelines for Building and Maintaining Healthy Professional Relationships in our Longitudinal Integrated Clerkship
+Guidelines for Healthy Professional Relationships

 Learning Environment and Student Mistreatment Policy